jevinskie/bzip2-embedded/COMPILING.md

 * [Meson]: This is our preferred build system for Unix-like systems.
 * [CMake]: Build tool for Unix and Windows.
-* nmake: Unsupported; used only for Windows and Microsoft Visual Studio 2013 or later.

 Meson works for Unix-like OSes and Windows; nmake is only for Windows.